In this unit students explore hours and half-hours using analogue and digital clocks.

 - Potatoes take 30 minutes to boil.
 If Mum wants the potatoes to be ready by 5.30, when must she put them in the boiling water?

 - Divide the class into two groups.
 One of these is the analogue group and the other the digital group.
-Give each group an appropriate clock,
+Give each group digital or analogue clocks to use.

 - Let the analogue group choose a time (involving hours or half-hours).
 Get the digital group to show that time on their clock.